-Co-requisites: MRKT 2455 MRKT 2455 Transferable (refer to transfer guide)
+Co-requisites: MRKT 2455

 Collective Bargaining

 This is an examination of conflict resolution among management, workers, and government in the pluralistic environment of the firm.
 Contract formulation and collective bargaining are analyzed in the light of various theories of industrial and human relations.
 The course is developed around a Contract Negotiations Simulation.